 Michele G. Magner is Of Counsel to the firm DLA Piper LLP (US) in Chicago, where she concentrates her practice in commercial leasing.
 Her experience includes office, retail, and industrial leasing for both landlords and tenants, including anchor-tenant and headquarters office leases, leases of new construction facilities for single users in a variety of industries, and portfolio leasebacks; acquisition, disposition, leasing, and financing of corporate facilities; acquisitions and lease restructurings in bankruptcy; and other aspects of general real estate practice.
 She was a practice consultant for Commercial Leases, Negotiation and Drafting in ILLINOIS REAL PROPERTY SERVICE, published by The Lawyers Co-Operative Publishing Co.
 Ms. Magner received her B.A. from Knox College and her J.D. from Washington University, where she was a member of the Order of the Coif.

-Karl L. Marschel is an attorney at Bryan Cave Leighton Paisner LLP, in Chicago, where he concentrates his practice in infrastructure (co-leader); real estate private equity, investments, and REITS; and real estate redevelopment.
-Mr. Marschel is a member of the American Bar Association, the Council of Development Finance Agencies, and the Illinois Tax Increment Association.
-He earned his B.A. from the University of Missouri-Columbia and his J.D. from Washington University School of Law, where he was the Associate Managing Editor of the Journal of Law & Policy.
+Karl L. Marschel is a Partner at Bryan Cave Leighton Paisner LLP, in Chicago, where he concentrates his practice in commercial real estate, brownfield redevelopment, and public finance.
+Marschel earned his B.A. from the University of Missouri-Columbia and his J.D. from Washington University School of Law, where he was the Associate Managing Editor of the Journal of Law & Policy.

 Madeleine W. Milan is an associate with Burke, Warren, MacKay & Serritella, P.C., in Chicago, where she focuses on commercial litigation, including forcible entry and detainer, mortgage foreclosure, quiet title, defamation, trade secret misappropriation, and bankruptcy.
 Ms. Milan received her B.A., cum laude, from Loyola University and J.D., cum laude, from Loyola University School of Law, where she was on the dean’s list all semesters; served as an editor on both the Loyola University Chicago Law Journal and the Consumer Law Review; was a legal writing tutor; externed for the Honorable Judge Ronald A. Guzman, United States District Court, Northern District of Illinois; and received the Law Alumni Endowed Scholarship for Merit and the CALI Award for Class Action Seminar.